paintingofblue/discord-telegram-chat-bridge/README.md

 # Discord to Telegram bridge
 File to bridge chat between Discord and Telegram.
-This allows users to send messages in a server, and for the message to be sent in a Telegram group.
+This allows users to send messages in a server, and for the message to also be sent in a Telegram group.

 # To-do
 * Add Telegram to Discord message sending.